 If your budget is small, but you want to give your bedroom a mini-makeover, nothing is easier than tossing a throw pillow or two onto the bed.
 And if that throw pillow is bright pink, it will bring an otherwise neutral bedroom to life.
 This room shows off a pink bolster, but you could achieve the same effect with a pair of square or rectangular pillows, or matching shams.Continue to 7 of 8 below.

 Pink Pendant Lights

 Looking for a way to clear off your bedside table or make a small bedroom look bigger?
 Then look up… your ceiling is the key.
-More specifically, a pair of pendant lights hanging from the ceiling not only opens up a small room and frees up bedside space, it adds of-the-moment style.
+A pair of pendant lights hanging from the ceiling not only opens up a small room and frees up bedside space, but it also adds of-the-moment style.
 The contemporary edge goes even further when the pendants add a bright touch of color like the magenta beauties shown here.
-The soft pink area rug and the hot pink rose artwork tie the look together without losing any of the mature vibe.Continue to 9 of 9 below.
+The soft pink area rug and the hot pink rose artwork tie the look together without losing any of the mature vibes.Continue to 8 of 8 below.

 Pink Throw Blanket

 Every bedroom needs a throw blanket – it adds color and style to your bed, keeps your feet warm on winter nights, and provides a warm cuddle when you sit up in bed to read.
 And when the throw blanket is a pretty pink, it lends a touch of sweetness to an otherwise strong decorating style.
 You can work this look in any bedroom: try a hot pink blanket in a white, modern room; a coral pink in a country or tropical theme; or a blush pink in a traditional or cottage bedroom.